 Taking and uploading selfies can be empowering for a lot of people.
 Theresa Senft and Nancy Baym say as much in What Does the Selfie Say?
 Investigating a Global Phenomenon.
 They write that although the act of taking, uploading, viewing, exchanging, or commenting on images can’t empower (or dis-empower) someone, it can facilitate their empowerment.

-For example, someone might upload a selfie and receive overwhelmingly positive comments.
-This would likely make them fell better about themselves.
+For example, someone might upload a selfie and receive overwhelmingly positive comments, which would most likely make them feel better about themselves.
 Or many individuals taking and sharing selfies together, using a hashtag for instance, could enact political change or simply begin discussions around an issue.
 This could be seen as an example of political empowerment.
 It is important to remember, however, that the practice of uploading and sharing photographs can also make us feel dis-empowered, particularly when it comes to the circulation of our images and our inability to control it.
-This is what this blog post will be focused on, the effects that the uncontrollable spread of images (not just selfies) online can have on us.

 In Kevin Kelly’s The Inevitable: Understanding the 12 Technological Forces That Will Shape Our Future, he calls the internet “the world’s largest copy machine.”
 Described as a free-flowing river of copies, as soon as something is uploaded to the internet it becomes a part of that river, and is just about impossible to keep track of.